AgentMulder/Connect-4/README.md

 Connect-4
 =========

-Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript See http://www.sympad.nl/connect4/ for a working example
+Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript.
+See http://www.sympad.nl/connect4/ for a working example

 How to compile Connect-4